-- sickness or injury on reduced contractual pay or no pay, or - relevant child-related leave (ordinary maternity, adoption or paternity leave, paid parental bereavement leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave, or - absence due to industrial action/strike, or - jury service on reduced or no pay, or - any other period of authorised leave of absence, or - any period of unauthorised unpaid absence the employee can continue with any pre-existing AVC / SCAVC contract entered into before 1 April 2015 (or can elect to cease the contract).
+- sickness or injury on reduced contractual pay or no pay, or - relevant child-related leave (ordinary maternity, adoption or paternity leave, paid parental bereavement leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave, or - absence due to industrial action/strike, or - jury service on reduced or no pay, or the employee can continue with any pre-existing AVC / SCAVC contract entered into before 1 April 2015 (or can elect to end the contract).
 If the member continues with the contract, and is paying AVCs for additional life assurance cover, they will have to make arrangements to continue to pay the life assurance AVCs during any period when there is not enough pay to cover them if they wish to ensure their AVC life assurance cover does not lapse.